neoforged/Documentation/docs/items/armor.md

 ---
-description: This article explains how to add custom armor, both humanoid and animal armor, as well as the various assets needed to make them work.
+description: How to add custom armor, both for humanoids and animals, as well as the various assets needed to make them work.
 sidebar_position: 6
 ---
 import Tabs from '@theme/Tabs';